screenshotbot/screenshotbot-oss/src/pixel-diff/README.md

 - **View Radio Panel**: Switch between Previous, Diff, and Updated modes
 - **Zoom to Change Button**: Automatically center on first detected difference
 - **Status Bar**: Shows pixel information and color values

+## Known Bugs

+- **MouseWheel does not work** Our GUI library does not propagate mouse wheel events so you currently can't zoom with mouse wheel.
+Use +/- to zoom.
+We have a workaround that we hope to release in the next version.

+- **Zoom animations are sometimes janky** We think this should be easy to fix by the next version.

 ## Implementation